CloudCannon/pagefind/README.md

 </body>
 ```

+Note: Filters and metadata inside an ignored element will **not** be ignored, so you can tag a filter inside the `<head>`, for example.

 #### Filters

 Filters can be supplied alongside search terms to narrow the results.

-Filters can be set with `data-pagefind-filter`.
+These can be set with `data-pagefind-filter`.
 By default, this will capture the contents of that element.

 ```html
 <body>